The Zimmer Program for partially hyperbolic actions

-Connecting actions of semisimple groups and their lattices with those of higher rank abelian subgroups goes all the way back to Hurder's proof of local rigidity of the action of $SL(n,\Z)$ on the $n$-torus $\mathbb T^n$ \cite{Hurder}.
+Connecting actions of semisimple groups and their lattices with those of higher rank {\it abelian} subgroups goes all the way back to Hurder's proof of local rigidity of the action of $SL(n,\Z)$ on the $n$-torus $\mathbb T^n$ \cite{Hurder}.
 It was used again by Katok, Lewis and Zimmer in various works \cite{KLZ, KL91, KL96}, then by Katok and Spatzier in their work on local rigidity \cite{KatSpat}.
 As we will discuss below, these ideas were further developed by Goetze and Spatzier in \cite{Goetze-Spatzier}.

-Our approach to proving Theorem \ref{basic abelian} refines the techniques of the recent work by Spatzier and Vinhage in \cite{{Spatzier-Vinhage}} which gives a classification/structure theorem of the so-called totally Cartan actions, i.e. Anosov actions with the special property that maximal nontrivial intersections of stable manifolds of distinct elements are one-dimensional and the set of Anosov elements in $\R^k$ is dense.
-In that case, one can solve the relevant cohomology problem directly, by using the one-dimensionality of these intersections strongly (cf. \cite{KSp,Spatzier-Vinhage}).
+Higher rank abelian subgroups inside (bi-)homogeneous models often have two distinctive properties: if they contain one partially hyperbolic element, then almost all elements are partially hyperbolic; and if they contain an accessible partially hyperbolic element, then almost all the elements are accessible.
+A nice illustration for this is the action by any subgroup of the diagonal group in $SL(n, \mathbb R)$, $n\ge 3$, on $SL(n, \mathbb R)/\Gamma$, where $\Gamma$ is a co-compact lattice in $SL(n, \mathbb R)$.
+These two {\it purely dynamical} properties are the crucial ones that we will require in order to obtain global classification of general partially hyperbolic actions of higher rank abelian groups.